 Upcoding and unbundling are common types of healthcare fraud.

-“Upcoding” occurs when a provider submits codes for more serious (and more expensive) diagnoses or procedures than the provider actually diagnosed or performed.
-When providers upcode bills for Medicare and Medicaid patients, they defraud all taxpayers.
+“Upcoding” occurs when a healthcare provider submits codes for more serious (and more expensive) diagnoses or procedures than the provider actually diagnosed or performed.
+When providers upcode medical bills for Medicare and Medicaid patients, they defraud all taxpayers.

 Improper coding also might occur through “unbundling” or “fragmentation.”
 Medicare and Medicaid often will have lower reimbursement rates for groups of procedures commonly performed together, such as incisions and closures incidental to surgeries.
 Unbundling or fragmenting billing codes illegally increases a provider’s profits by billing bundled procedures separately, which results in higher reimbursement from Medicare and Medicaid.